The Helpline Service Committee of the Tri-County Intergroup

 The Helpline is the service committee of the Tri-County Intergroup of Alcoholics Anonymous that takes phone calls from those who may be showing signs of alcoholism, have experienced alcohol poisoning and binge drinking, or have a drinking problem in Raleigh, Cary, Wake Forest, Morrisville and nearby areas of the Triangle.
 The Helpline volunteers help connect them to meetings of Alcoholics Anonymous and learn how to stop drinking in Raleigh and beyond.
 Helpline volunteers also share their experience, strength, and hope of recovery from alcoholism utilizing the twelve steps.

-AA Helpline: 4 Reasons People Call the 24-Hour Number for Help With A drinking problem in the Triangle
+AA Helpline: 4 Reasons People Call the 24-Hour Number for Help With a drinking problem

 For those struggling with how to stop drinking in Raleigh and nearby locations, getting help with a drinking problem is just a phone call away.
 The Tri-County Intergroup of Alcoholics Anonymous provides information and connects callers to round-the-clock volunteers who can answer questions about problems drinking and offer help.
 Here are the ways that calling the Helpline helps those showing signs of alcoholism.

-- The AA Helpline can help direct you to resources to share with your friend or family member that is dealing with problems drinking, binge drinking, showing signs of alcoholism, or has experienced alcohol poisoning in Raleigh and surrounding locations.
-If you are looking for help with how to deal with your family member that has a drinking problem, the Tri-County Intergroup Helpline can assist.
+The AA Helpline can help direct you to resources to share with your friend or family member who is dealing with problems drinking, binge drinking, showing signs of alcoholism, or has experienced alcohol poisoning in Raleigh and surrounding locations.
+If you are looking for help with how to deal with your family member who has a drinking problem, the Tri-County Intergroup Helpline can assist.

 Volunteer Guidelines and Tips